The Fleet

 The Roaring Bull

-Named after the Roaring Bull a legendary set of rapids on the Susquehanna this vessel embodies the rugged spirit of the river itself.
+Named after the Roaring Bull, a legendary stretch of rapids on the Susquehanna River, this vessel reflects the rugged character and history of the river itself.

 Vessel Two